maczg/hellokube-unict-examples/docs/concept/ingress.md

 From [kubernetes ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/), ingress may provide load balancing, ssl termination and name-based virtual hosting.
 Ingress expose HTTP and HTTPS routes from outside the cluster to *services* within the cluster.

-It worth to mention that ingress exposes HTTP/HTTPs route only and it's not suitable fof TCP/UDP traffic.
+It worth to mention that ingress exposes HTTP/HTTPs route only, and it's not suitable fof TCP/UDP traffic.
 Exposing services that uses arbitrary ports or protocols is allowed by using [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) or [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) services.

 ### Kind prerequisites